Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 Changing ``configure.zcml``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Change your application's ``configure.zcml`` to add a slightly
+Change your application's ``configure.zcml`` to add a ``forbidden``
-inscrutable ``utility`` stanza.
-This configures our login view to
+stanza.
+This configures our login view to show up when BFG detects
-show up when BFG detects that a view invocation can not be authorized.
+that a view invocation can not be authorized.
+When you're done, your
-When you're done, your ``configure.zcml`` will look like so:
+``configure.zcml`` will look like so:

 .. literalinclude:: src/authorization/tutorial/configure.zcml
    :linenos: